- First-time passports

 - Evidence of Citizenship: Visit the Department of State website for acceptable documents.

-- Current and valid identification: ID & copy of ID (back and front).
+- Current and valid identification: ID & clear photocopy of ID (back and front).

 - One passport photo (without glasses), which can be taken at the library for an additional fee of $15.